Statement from the Director

 University-Wide Programs and Faculty Forums

 CET offers workshops and other programs aiming to enhance understanding of learning in the classroom and beyond.
-Recognizing that research and teaching are inextricably intertwined and that at USC liberal and professional learning are often integrated, CET forums focus on articulating learning objectives, modes of learner-centered teaching, and appropriate measures of success.
+Recognizing that research and teaching are inextricably intertwined and that at USC liberal arts and professional learning are often integrated, CET forums focus on articulating learning objectives, modes of learner-centered teaching, and appropriate measures of success.
 The implementation of CET’s objectives relies on its fellowship programs.

 CET seeks colleagueship with undergraduates who show leadership potential and a drive to enhance the Center’s efforts in understanding how students learn best.
 The UF program also aims to enhance interactions between students and faculty by examining the role of discussion sections, office hours, laboratories, and civic, artistic, and intellectual engagements in learning.